visualpharm/Lunacy/docs/index.md

    <strong> Free License </strong>
  </summary>

 You are welcome to use icons apps for free.
 For personal or commercial use.
-However it will require you to reference us somewhere in an appropriate (publicly accessible) place of your product.
-In most cases it is enough to place a web link pointed to our website's main page or best of all, pointed directly to the icon you decided to use.
+However, it will require you to reference us somewhere in an appropriate (publicly accessible) place of your product.
+In most cases, it is enough to place a web link pointed to our website's main page or best of all, pointed directly to the icon you decided to use.
 Please note that the free icons can only be downloaded in PNG up to 100x100px.
 The [Popular Icons](https://icons8.com/icon/pack/free-icons/all) and [Logos](https://icons8.com/icon/pack/Logos/all) are free in all formats, including SVG.

  </details>
  </li>